BADkaSK/Farbenie-grafov/README.md

-# Farbenie-grafov
+# Graph coloring and clique
 This is my diploma thesis.
 Graph coloring is a branch of graph theory and it's described as assigning colors to verteces in a way, that no adjacent verteces have the same color.
+Finding a maximal clique in a graph is also a very important problem, closely related to graph coloring.
+The optimal problem of graph coloring would be finding a minimal number of colors needed to color a graph, but this problem is NP-complete and yet there is no algorithm that could do that in a real time.
+All known and used algorithms for this problem are stochastic, heuristic or optimalistic.